List of 2025 Indian Premier League personnel changes: Auction

-Any player willing to play in the IPL were required to register for the auction.
-Players who do not register for the mega auction would become ineligible to participate in the mini-auctions held in the subsequent years.
-Any auctioned player withdrawing before the season without legitimate reason or injury, would be banned from the IPL for a period of two years.
-Any Indian capped player who wasn't named in the starting XI in international cricket (Test, ODI, T20I) in the preceding five calendar years or did not have a central contract with the BCCI was considered as an uncapped player for the auction.
+Any player willing to play in the IPL was required to register for the auction.
+Players who did not register for the mega auction would become ineligible to participate in the mini-auctions held in subsequent years.
+Any auctioned player withdrawing before the season without legitimate reason or injury would be banned from the IPL for a period of two years.
+Any Indian capped player who had not been named in the starting XI in international cricket (Test, ODI, T20I) in the preceding five calendar years or did not have a central contract with the BCCI was considered as an uncapped player for the auction.
 The salary cap of a player would consist of auction purse, incremental performance pay and match fees.
 Each playing member (including the impact player) would get a match fee of ₹7.5 lakh in addition to the auctioned price.

 The auction was held on 24 and 25 November 2024 in Jeddah, Saudi Arabia.
-Mallika Sagar was appointed as the auctioneer for the second consecutive time, after she hosted the 2024 auction.
+Mallika Sagar was appointed as the auctioneer for the second consecutive time after she hosted the 2024 auction.
 A total of 1,574 players registered for the auction, of which 574 players were shortlisted to feature in the auction.